iechevarria/reading-notes/capital-and-time-konings-2018.md

     exerts organizing effects on the contingent processes from which it is born"
 - 70 - again with this weird stuff about premodern time, again european only
 - 71 - definition of chresmatics shows up 60 or so pages after first use
+- 85 - again purely from a european perspective, should be stated explicitly
+- 87 - "in premodern times any attempt to deal in futurity was suspect" - what are interest-bearing loans? are they not future-facing? and what about chinese buddhist monasteries with their perpetual endowments?

 ## things to look up
 - 22 - foucault's lectures at the college de france (1979, 1978, 1976)
 - 33 - luhmann on self-reference
+- 80 - post-keynesian institutionalism
+- 87 - self-liquidating money
+- 91 - wicksell
+- 91 - marginalist revolution
+- 129 - new materialism
+- 129 - connolly's 2013 work on self-organization
+- 130 - latour's 2013